Abernaughty/git-maber/fluid-sim/memory-bank/activeContext.md

 # Active Context: Fluid Simulation Cursor Effect

 ## Current Focus
-Testing and optimizing a WebGL-based fluid simulation that creates a colorful smoke trail following cursor movements.
-We have found optimal configuration values that provide the desired visual effect.
+Finalizing and deploying a WebGL-based fluid simulation that creates a colorful smoke trail following cursor movements.
+We have found optimal configuration values that provide the desired visual effect and have fixed UI issues like the initial center flash.

 ## Project Directory
 C:/Users/maber/Documents/GitHub/git-maber/fluid-sim/